 - ‘-th’ (‘fourth’, ‘15th’, ‘55th’ and so on).

-- the 11th hour of the 11th day of the 11th month
+- We pause to remember at the 11th hour of the 11th day of the 11th month.

-People find very large numbers easier to read in words rather than numerals.
+People find very large rounded numbers easier to read in words rather than numerals.
 This also applies to ordinal numbers.
-Spell out the number and include the suffix.
+Spell out the number and include the relevant suffix.